Berklee College of Music Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Berklee College of Music, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Berklee College of Music Graduates Make?students who graduate from Berklee College of Music with a bachelor's degree from Berklee College of Music make about $30,300 a year during their first few years of employment after graduation.
+How Much Money Do Berklee College of Music Graduates Make?students who graduate from Berklee College of Music with a bachelor's degree go on to jobs where they make an average salary of $30,300 in their early years.
 Unfortunately, this is 24% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Berklee College of Music

 Contact details for Berklee College of Music are given below.